mauroreisvieira/harmonix-hub/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests to help us improve Code Harmony Kit and make it even better for the community.
+Feel free to submit issues or pull requests to help us improve Harmony Configs and make it even better for the community.

 ## License